 Beneq’s Kari Härkönen shared in his presentation of the ALD2016 conference a case study about processing of an optical NIR (near infrared) filter structure on the inner wall of a glass cylinder.
 The optical design of the final end solution required 77 ALD layers of alternating TiO2 and Al2O3 materials (total thickness of which was 5.45 µm).
 Quite an ALD success story again!

-For more information about our work with optical coatings and NIR filters, please download Kari's poster.
+For more information about the work with optical coatings and NIR filters, please download Kari’s poster.

 Check out our latest updates on optical coatings!